sfgabe/OITProjects/NotifyLCD_with_MQTT/README.md

 # MQTT Notification Board

 This is an MQTT notification board for use with Home Assistant (or whatever else).
 I use it to monitor my aquarium stats from Home Assistant and Reef-Pi.
-It can be motion activated with a PIR sensor or triggered to display a light if there is an importnt change (error, etc).
+It can be motion activated with a PIR sensor or triggered to display a light if there is an important change (error, etc).

 ![](https://github.com/sfgabe/OITProjects/blob/master/NotifyLCD_with_MQTT/20210223_142126.jpg)
 ![](https://github.com/sfgabe/OITProjects/blob/master/NotifyLCD_with_MQTT/20210223_142134.jpg)